 Questions and Answers

-Have you ever wondered... what is the abomination of desolation? about the true origin of the word "church"? how to recognize a true prophet of God? about the origin of Christmas? about the origin of Easter? what is apostasy? what is revival? who is Antichrist?
+Have you ever wondered... about the true origin of the word "church"? how to recognize a true prophet of God? if the King James Bible is the only one we should use? if the Church is the 'new' Israel? about the origin of Christmas? about the origin of Easter? what is apostasy? what is revival? who is Antichrist?

 how can forgiveness of sins result in the new birth?
 What does it mean to "pass from death unto life"?
 I John 3:14 (KJV) Why and how was Jesus made to be sin?
 II Corinthians 5:21 Why was Jesus called the Lamb of God?
 John 1:36 What is the meaning of "the strength of sin is the law"?
 I Corinthians 15:56 (KJV)